Security Settings

 Custom OpenId Connect Providers

-Custom OpenId Connect providers are connected using the WorkflowServerRuntime.RegisterOpenIdConnectProviders
+Custom OpenId Connect providers are connected using the WorkflowServerRuntime.RegisterOpenIdConnectProviders method.
+That is, you can only

 add them by customizing the Workflow Server code.